Mellon Udrigle

-Mellon Udrigle (Meallan Ùdraigil or Na Meall) is a small remote coastal tourist, fishing and crofting hamlet on the north west coast of Ross-shire, Scottish Highlands and is in the Scottish council area of Highland.
+Mellon Udrigle (Meallan Ùdraigil or Na Meall) is a small remote coastal tourist, fishing and crofting hamlet on the north west coast located in the district of aultbea on Rubha Mòr.
+Ross-shire, Scottish Highlands and is in the Scottish council area of Highland.

 The village of Opinan is directly to the north and the village of Achgarve is directly to the south, and Laide slightly further south.

 Mellon Udrigle is home to the site of an ancient Pictish hut circle.